January 19, 2019

 Cockrell Service Center

 Colonneh Summit: All Arrowmen are invited to attend the new formatted Lodge Leadership Development called Colonneh Summit.
 As always, training courses will cover leadership training and information about the Order of the Arrow and Colonneh Lodge.
 This year, the event will focus on giving Arrowman strategies to improve chapters and Journey to Excellence (JTE)!
 The lodge leadership will be available to provide guidance and help with planning chapter calendars for the year.
 Templates, goals, event support, website suggestions, and more will be available to help chapter officers plan.
 So this means chapters need to mobilize both their youth and adult leadership/advisers and bring as many chapter members as possible.
 This event is open to any Arrowman wanting to improve their leadership or chapter!
 The larger your chapter attendance, the more effective planning will be.
 Check-in and the opening activity starts at 8:00 am.
 The program will begin at 9:00 am.

-After the Colonneh Summit, Arrowmen gather for a night of celebration at the annual Colonneh Lodge OA banquet each January.
+OA Banquet: After the Colonneh Summit, Arrowmen gather for a night of celebration.
 Together, Arrowmen share an appreciation for the outgoing officers, recognize the Chapter of the Year, bestow awards on outstanding Arrowmen and celebrate the past year’s accomplishments.

 The following awards are presented at the banquet.
 Applications are for the Arrowman Achievement Award and Clan Sashes are due December 31st:

 Arrowman Achievement Award